 - 1. Discover and utilize community services. - 2.
 Work with client to locate reliable transportation and/or affordable child care - 3.
 Determine Employability/Improve Job Skills - 4.
 Alleviate or prevent crisis and enhance ability to problem-solve and self-advocate - 5.
 Obtain safe, standard, affordable housing with energy efficiency - 6.
 Obtain health care and/or insurance for all family members - 7.
-Gain budget control and improve financial skills - 8.
+Gain budget control and improve financial management skills - 8.
 Move income from poverty/crisis to sustainability/stability - 9.
 Begin saving for emergencies - 10.
 Encourage community and school involvement - 11.
-Explore other areas for increasing income such as Child Support and Work First - 3.
+Explore other areas for increasing income such as Child Support and Work First - e.
 Describe activities that your agency has undertaken to advocate for and empower low-income individuals and families to achieve economic independence and security.

 We have 7 low income or poor on our Western Carolina Community Action Board of Directors.
 Our Head Start policy council is made up of community members and parent representatives.
-We have low income clients which serve on the Senior Center Advisory Council.
+We have low income clients that serve on the Senior Center Advisory Council and Transportation Board.
 Members are asked to take the information that they gather back to other clients.
 Head Start Policy Council minutes are posted in all Head Start Centers providing information to all parents.
 Having this information and sharing it with other clients empowers our board members and policy council members to be more vocal in their community and to get input from their peers.
 Senior Center Advisory minutes are posted at our Senior Center to encourage discussion and advocacy in our senior clientele.
 OnTrack provides financial literacy classes 2 times a year and counseling and classes periodically onsite at the Senior Center.
 The financial literacy classes are open to the public and our clients are encouraged to attend.
 We have had "Meet the Candidates" sessions where clients have the opportunity to meet local candidates and have informal discussions concerning issues of importance to seniors and the community.

-We also provide information and referrals in the community to empower not only our clients but the public that may come in with questions concerning the availability of assistance.
+We also provide information and referrals in the community to empower not only our clients but members of the public that may come in with questions concerning the availability of assistance.
+We have the 2-1-1 information and referral system in all three of our counties now and we make sure that our clients are aware of this valuable resource.